-As described in additional detail in note 5 "Relationship with Apollo and Related Party Transactions", the Investment Partnership's General Partner is generally entitled to a carried interest that allocates to it 20% of the realized returns (net of related expenses including borrowing costs and Excluded Athene Shares) on the investments of AAA Investments, with the exception of the Excluded Athene Shares.
-As of June 30, 2017 and December 31, 2016, 22,440,046 and 33,738,702 of the Investment Partnership's Athene shares with a total cost basis of \$234.0 million and \$351.9 million, respectively, were subject to a carried interest allocation to its General Partner.
-The Investment Partnership's General Partner may elect to receive payment of carried interest in cash or in common shares of Athene Holding (valued at the then fair market value); and if the General Partner elects to receive payment of such carry in cash, then common shares of Athene Holding shall be distributed to the General Partner and immediately sold by the General Partner to pay for such carry in cash.
+In addition, the Investment Partnership's General Partner, is generally entitled to a carried interest that allocates to it 20% of the realized returns (net of related expenses including borrowing costs) on the investments of AAA Investments.
+The Investment Partnership's General Partner will not be entitled to receive any carried interest with respect to the Excluded Athene Shares.
+As of June 30, 2019 and December 31, 2018, 273,919 of the Investment Partnership's Athene shares with a total cost basis of \$2.9 million were subject to a carried interest allocation to its General Partner.

-As of June 30, 2017 and December 31, 2016, the Investment Partnership's economic ownership in Athene was 26.2% and 39.4%, respectively, (calculated without giving effect to restricted common shares issued under Athene's management equity plan), and effectively 45% of the voting power.
-The decrease in economic ownership for the six months ended June 30, 2017 resulted from the distribution of Athene shares associated with the Follow-on Offering and Second Follow-on Offering.
+As of June 30, 2019 and December 31, 2018, the Investment Partnership's economic ownership in Athene was 0.3% (calculated without giving effect to restricted common shares issued under Athene's management equity plan).
 The economic ownership is based on the total shares allocable to its General Partner and Limited Partner.